 Expressing breastmilk is great for a number of reasons.

 The first being that expressing will enable you to build a supply of breastmilk for feeding your baby when you are not around.
 This is especially useful if you plan on returning to work, have social commitments but still want your baby to have your precious breastmilk.
+Here’s our top tips for using a breast pump.

 You may want to consider expressing milk if: